The voices of our youth command our future

 How it works

 The structure of Poetry Out Loud is similar to a spelling bee.
 This annual program starts in the fall, with high school teachers using the free Poetry Out Loud teacher toolkit and related materials to teach poetry recitation and run classroom competitions.
 Classroom winners advance to a schoolwide competition; school champions compete at the district or county level by mid-February.
 County winners are then treated to an unforgettable two days at the California Poetry Out Loud State Finals in Sacramento, and a chance to compete in the national competition in Washington, D.C.

 $200 cash prize and an all-expense-paid trip to Washington, D.C.

 $500 for their school to purchase literary materials

 An opportunity to compete at the National Finals for college scholarship funds

-The National Finals in Washington D.C. will take place in April 2019.
+The National Finals in Washington D.C. will take place April 27-29, 2020.
 Visit poetryoutloud.org for detailed information and to check out POL action across the country.